 Is there a gap between what you were taught in Sex Ed at school and what you’ve experienced in real life?

 Let’s face it, we don’t know what we don’t know.
-If you were asked to create a delicious four course meal from scratch that would be enticing, balanced, and healthy for your dinner guest, where would you begin?
+If you were asked to create a delicious four-course meal from scratch that would be enticing, balanced, and healthy for your dinner guest, where would you begin?
 Personally, I would begin by freaking out.
 If you’re a skilled chef, this assignment would be easy, right?
 But for someone like myself, who was never even offered Home Economics in school, I would be at a total loss.

-I don’t even know what’s served in a four course meal.
+I don’t even know what’s served in a four-course meal.
 I know appetizer, entrée, and dessert.
 I thought appetizers were the first course.
 I’m missing an entire course.
 And as for “balancing” a meal — what exactly is a balanced meal — does that mean I have to offer vegetables; and if I do, do they have to be green to count?
 If they do have to be green, I’d also like to know whether or not a box of frozen peas would be considered as cooking “from scratch” because I think it does, as long as I add some spices or something to them.
 I guess green peas could be enticing if I added enough butter and cheese, but then that might subtract from the healthy part of the equation.
 And speaking of healthy, a healthy dessert just sounds like an oxymoron to me.

 So, if our culture, our churches, our families, and our friends all think that we should eventually be in an intimate adult sexual relationship … where the hell are we expected to learn how to do it?

 If current data on the divorce rates is any indication, adult relationships have been miserably failing for the better part of the past thirty years or so.
 What the hell happened?
-It’s obvious that adults have been entering marriages without being properly taught the skills of effective communication, deeper understanding of interpersonal expectations, healthy emotional boundaries, and how to be committed to their intimate lives.
+It’s obvious that adults have been entering marriages without being properly taught the skills of effective communication, a deeper understanding of interpersonal expectations, healthy emotional boundaries, and how to be committed to their intimate lives.
 So, if our culture, our churches (synagogues, temples, or other homes of spirituality), our families, and our friends all think that we should eventually participate in an intimate adult sexual relationship — being successful at it, notwithstanding — where the hell are we expected to learn how to do it?

 Colleges are talking a lot about everything sexual being consensual nowadays, but they’re not teaching young people how to build sexual and emotional intimacy.
 I wonder if the type of “education” we are offering is a result of, or a precursor to, our new and often damaging “hook-up” culture.
 Because a lot of young folks are proficient at releasing sexual tension, but they woefully lack what it takes to participate in mature, emotionally healthy, sexual partnerships that develop and deepen over time.
 I’ve heard this is called “sharing parts, not hearts.”